 If life for captive orcas and dolphins were as tranquil as marine parks would have us believe, the animals would live longer than their wild counterparts.
 However, while captive marine mammals are not subject to predators or ocean pollution, their captivity is nevertheless a death sentence.

-It has been documented that, in the wild, dolphins can live into their 40s and 50s.(14) But more than 80 percent of captive dolphins whose ages could be determined died before the age of 20.(15) Wild orcas can also live for decades—some have been documented to be more than 90 years old—but those at Sea World and other marine parks rarely survive for more than 10 years.(16)
+In the wild, dolphins can live into their 40s and 50s.9 But more than 80 percent of captive dolphins whose ages could be determined died before they turned 20, and those at SeaWorld and other marine parks rarely survive for more than 10 years.10,11

-The Problems With ‘Interactive’ Programs
+The Trouble With ‘Interactive’ Programs